5 Min Read

-Since I counsel men and women before, during and after a relationship or marriage, including through a divorce, I frequently see people dating when separated.
-And with the prevalence of cheating, a lot of times one partner has already begun a new relationship and the other partner is now seeking to get 'mine’.
+And with the prevalence of cheating, much of the time one partner has already begun a new relationship and the other partner is now seeking to get 'mine.’

 This is not a good way to start a relationship.
 Relationships that begin out of desperation and without both people being emotionally healthy are going to bring a lot of additional problems into your life.

 Once it's been decided by one or both partners to end the relationship, most typically both partners start seeking a new relationship.

 Being separated and not dating is one of the hardest temptations to resist.

 After all, you're free, right?
 Well, not really.

 Reasons To Say ‘No’ To Dating While Separating

 So what's the problem with dating while separated?